Job-Match-UH/job-match-uh.github.io/index.md

 ### M2 Project Page

 Click on [this link here](https://github.com/Job-Match-UH/source/projects/2) to view our Milestone 2 (M2) Project Page.
 This shows the issues that were completed for the milestone at this time.

+## M3 Project Page

+Click on [this link here](https://github.com/Job-Match-UH/source/projects/3) to view out Milestone 3 (M3) Project Page.
+This shows the issues taht were completed for the milestone at this time.